Managing your blood glucose (sugar) levels with type 1 diabetes or type 2 diabetes can feel like a balancing act.

 Exercise can help lower blood glucose, so it’s so beneficial to help manage your diabetes.
 If you exercise on an empty stomach, you might experience low blood sugar.
 Aim to have a meal or snack around one hour before exercising to avoid low blood sugar.

+If you were wondering ‘what are the symptoms of low blood sugar’, there you have it!
+We have covered it in some depth.
 If you have type 1 diabetes or type 2 diabetes and are taking insulin, you’ll likely experience hypoglycemia at one point or another.

 Mild hypoglycemia usually doesn’t result in serious complications, but it can turn into severe hypoglycemia if left untreated.